Myanmar

-Singapore criminalises same-sex sexual activity between men.
-Sentences include a maximum penalty of two years’ imprisonment.
+Myanmar criminalises same-sex sexual activity between men.
+The gender expression of trans people is also criminalised.
+Sentences include a maximum penalty of ten years’ imprisonment.

 Same-sex sexual activity is prohibited explicitly in two provinces of Indonesia: Aceh, a conservative Muslim province which practices Shariah law, and South Sumatra, a Muslim-majority, but less conservative, province.
 Both provinces have introduced their criminalising laws since the turn of the twenty-first century.
 There are also some specific city and district level ordinances that criminalise certain areas within provinces, for example, Padang Panjang in West Sumatra.
-However, there is no national level law in Indonesia (i.e. penal code provision) which criminalises same-sex sexual activity.
+At the federal level there is significant evidence of a 2008 ‘anti-pornography’ law being used to arrest and prosecute LGBT people.

-There is significant evidence of the law being enforced in recent years, with LGBT people being frequently subject to arrest.
 In recent years there has been an ongoing crackdown against LGBT people, with multiple raids of bars, clubs, and saunas frequented by gay men, often followed by periods of arbitrary detention and eventual release, though several people have been prosecuted and convicted (usually under the anti-pornography law).
 Transgender people have also been subjected to arrests in recent years.

 There have been consistent reports of discrimination and violence being committed against LGBT people in recent years, including harassment, extortion, denial of basic rights and services, and familial pressure.